 Socioeconomic position and working memory within White British and Pakistani groups

-We found that self-reported financial status and an ethnic-specific measure of socioeconomic position were both associated with working memory for White British children, with those from lower socioeconomic position groups having worse working memory than the other groups.
+We found that self-reported financial status and an ethnic-specific measure of socioeconomic position were both associated with working memory for White British children, with those from lower socioeconomic position groups having lower working memory scores than the other groups.
 However, neither of these measures showed as strong an association with children’s working memory among Pakistani children.

-Our findings contradict previous research where socioeconomic disadvantage was associated with worse working memory for ethnic minority children, but not ethnic majority children (33).
-However, our findings are consistent with previous research looking at health outcomes (e.g. preterm birth), which have also shown a lack of social gradients for Pakistani participants .
+Our findings contradict previous research where socioeconomic disadvantage was associated with lower working memory scores for ethnic minority children, but not ethnic majority children (33).
+However, our results are consistent with previous research looking at health outcomes (e.g. preterm birth), which have also shown a lack of social gradients for Pakistani participants (23,24).
 Our findings are also consistent with research in other areas, where socioeconomically deprived White children are found to be most at risk for different outcomes (educational attainment and socio-emotional scores) (28,29).
-Our findings may reflect that the measurement of socioeconomic position is in ethnic minority groups is biased, and is not accurately detecting differences in socioeconomic position.
+This may reflect that the measurement of socioeconomic position in ethnic minority groups is biased, and is not accurately detecting differences in socioeconomic position.
 However, we did use an ethnic-specific measure of socioeconomic position – which are a more accurate and reliable measure for the Pakistani ethnic group (34) .
-Alternatively, our findings may reflect that the detrimental effects of socioeconomic disadvantage for Pakistani children within low socioeconomic position groups are buffered by other factors, such as the high ethnic density of the Pakistani population within Bradford, and their strong social networks (53,54).
+Alternatively, this may reflect that the detrimental effects of socioeconomic disadvantage for Pakistani children within low socioeconomic position groups are buffered by other factors, such as the high ethnic density of the Pakistani population within Bradford, and their strong social networks (53,54).

 Strengths and limitations